Canadian Banks’ Law Enforcement Award

 For more information about the criteria for the CBLEA and the nomination form, please click here.

-The 2015 Canadian Banks’ Law Enforcement Award (CBLEA) has been awarded to the following outstanding police officers:
+The 2016 Canadian Banks’ Law Enforcement Award (CBLEA) has been awarded to two individuals and two groups of police officers.
+The following 15 outstanding police officers are recipients of the award:

 Contact: Malcolm Chivers, Director, Corporate Security